Oculus adds Chromecast streaming support for the Gear VR

 Concord wants to become the Google Docs of contracts

-Oculus is continuously looking to make it easier to show what VR is like to people that aren’t experiencing it at the time.
+Oculus is still trying to show people what virtual reality is like when they aren’t the ones wearing the headsets.

 In March, the company introduced Facebook live-streaming to the platform, and today, the company is making it even easier for you to locally share your experiences inside the Gear VR with those around you thanks to added support for Google Chromecast.